makeralchemy/stop-action-movie-maker/README.md

 If *stop-action-player.py* is unable to open one of the frame files, it will display a message like the one below and exit:

     frame file testmovie.001.png does not exist

+If frames per second are specified as a negative number or zero, the following message will be displayed and the program will exit:

+    frames per second must be one or higher

+If the movie has too few frames, the following message will be displayed and the program will exit:

+    movie must contain at least two frames

 ### make-mpeg.py